Newton House, Llandeilo: Park and garden

-The house is surrounded by a deer park which was landscaped by Capability Brown from 1775.
-He established a winding path, known as Capability Brown path, through the park and planted deciduous trees in key places to frame the house and castle.
+The house is surrounded by a deer park which was landscaped from 1775, including a winding path through the park and planted deciduous trees in key places to frame the house and castle.
 The deer park contains notable herds of rare White Park cattle and fallow deer.
 A small garden behind the house, overlooking the deer park, Moorish in style with a central fountain, has been restored to its former glory.
 Brown's beech clumps survive in the present day.
 The park is registered at Grade I on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 Writing in 1862, Benjamin Clarje considered the park to exhibit "perhaps a richer display of varied landscape than any spot of similar size in the kingdom".
 He notes that the surface in the upper area of the park is "diversified by gentle undulations and has been planted with great judgment and taste" and that the River Towy flows in the vicinity.
 The Wildlife Trust West Wales acquired the nearby woodland in 1979.

 The BBC's Peter Crawford wrote of it in his book, The Living Isles: "The woodland is primarily oak and wych elm," he writes.
 "The shrubs and ground cover are outstanding with cherry, holly, spindle, dog violet and the parasitic toothwort.
 Lichen communities are of importance and include the rare lungwort.
 Overlooked by the romantic Castle of Dinefwr the fine old parkland has a herd of fallow deer.
 The mature trees attract woodpecker, common redstarts and pied flycatchers.
 In winter, the water meadows draw large numbers of ducks".